Team207-S2024/team207-s2024/assignments/teamorganization.md

 ## Product Mission Statement

-The mission of the team is to create a sensor-based weather reporting product that is unique, portable, professional, reliable, and user-friendly.
+The mission of the team is to create a sensor-based weather-reporting product that is unique, portable, professional, reliable, and user-friendly.
 It is something that should be focused on that a person can easily use and install themselves and is relatively simple to collect data from, along with contingency plans in case things go awry.

 ## Communication Channels